tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LP_Stu_Api_Keys.md

 * Are API keys naturally secure?

   **Answer** No, they are not.
 API keys are transmitted across network and are not naturally encrypted.
 API keys can be encrypted to make them private.

+Ask if there are any questions before moving on.